MicrosoftDocs/defender-docs/articles/defender-for-cloud/configure-servers-coverage.md

     **Vulnerability assessment** | When you enable Defender for Servers Plan 1 or 2, [vulnerability scanning](auto-deploy-vulnerability-assessment.md) is enabled by default.<br/> | [Manually configure](deploy-vulnerability-assessment-defender-vulnerability-management.md) vulnerability scanning settings.
     **Endpoint protection**. | When you enable Defender for Servers Plan 1 or 2, Defender for Endpoint is integrated by default.
 Defender for Endpoint protection features are available, and automatic provisioning of the Defender for Endpoint sensor on connected machines is enabled. | [Turn endpoint protection on and off](enable-defender-for-endpoint.md) in a plan.
     **Agentless scanning** |  [Agentless scanning](concept-agentless-data-collection.md) provides a number of scanning capabilities.
 It's enabled by default when Defender for Servers Plan 2 (or the Defender Cloud Security Posture Management (CSPM) plan) is turned on. | [Turn agentless scanning on and off](enable-agentless-scanning-vms.md), and [exclude machines from agentless scanning](exclude-machines-agentless-scanning.md).
     **File integrity monitoring** | When you enable Defender for Servers Plan 2, you can turn on file integrity monitoring.
-It's not turned on by default.
-[Learn more](file-integrity-monitoring-baselines.md).
+It's not turned on by default |  [Learn about](file-integrity-monitoring-baselines.md) and [enable](file-integrity-monitoring-enable-defender-endpoint.md) file integrity monitoring